 - Corporate Services Group responsible for internal service provision; - Development Services Group responsible for enabling balanced growth; - Facilities and Services Group responsible for external service delivery; and - General Manager's Office responsible for provision of strategic leadership and governance.

-In addition to outlining the resourcing requirements of the organisation, the Workforce Management Strategy outlines a number of strategies that Council has or will implement in order to meet the challenges of providing appropriately qualified staff for today and the future.
+In addition, the Workforce Management Strategy outlines a number of strategies that Council has or will implement in order to meet the challenges of providing appropriately qualified staff for today and the future.